-The manuscript should contain the following section in this order:
+The manuscript for Jomantara should contain the following section in this order:

 Full name without academic degrees and titles, written in capital letters.
 Manuscript written by groups needs to supplemented by complete contact details.